apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Starfield is a stellar sci-fi refresh of the Bethesda RPG formula**
+**Vikings Agree to Terms with Tight End T.J.
+Hockenson on Contract Extension**

-You can read more about it [here](https://www.theverge.com/23852390/starfield-review-xbox-pc).
+You can read more about it [here](https://www.vikings.com/news/tj-hockenson-contract-extension).

 ## Requirements
 - Python 3.8